kortschak/git_workshop/notes/communication.md

 ![Shared repository](https://git-scm.com/figures/18333fig0501-tn.png)

-One central hub, or repository, can accept code, and everyone synchronizes their work to it.
+In the the shared repository model, one central hub, or repository, can accept code, and everyone synchronizes their work to it.
 A number of developers are nodes — consumers of that hub — and synchronize to that one place.

+The second approach still maintains a centralised repository, the blessed repository.

 ![Blessed repository](https://git-scm.com/figures/18333fig0502-tn.png)

-In the blessed repository case, each collaborator works on their private repository, but makes the work visible publically via another, public repository.
+However, in the blessed repository case, each collaborator works on their private repository, and makes the work visible publically via another, public repository that they own.
 Collaborators keep their repositories up to date with the blessed repository by using git `pull` or `fetch`.

-In practice most projects hosted on GitHub probably use a mixture of these two models; the Gonum project used a shared repository model for members of the organisation and a blessed repository that any member can integrate work from external contributors into.
+In practice most projects hosted on GitHub probably use a mixture of these two models;
+the Gonum project used a shared repository model for members of the organisation and a blessed repository that any member can integrate work from external contributors into.

 ## GitHub forks